Predicting Better with Random Forests

 Bosch, N. (2021).
 AutoML feature engineering for student modeling yields high accuracy, but limited interpretability.
 Journal of Educational Data Mining, 13(2), 55-79.

 Rodriguez, F., Lee, H. R., Rutherford, T., Fischer, C., Potma, E., & Warschauer, M. (2021, April).
 Using clickstream data mining techniques to understand and support first-generation college students in an online chemistry course.
-In LAK21: 11th International Learning Analytics and Knowledge Conference (pp. 313-322).
+11th International Learning Analytics and Knowledge Conference (pp. 313-322).

 • Using (filtered) interaction data (whole data here)